openshift/ci-docs/content/en/docs/how-tos/add-security-scanning.md

 As we set `optional: true`, this test will not block the PR from merging.
 However, it is advised to set `optional: false` to ensure that the PR is gated until the security scanning workflow passes.

-If your organisation is not OpenShift CI, you can optionally override the `ORG_NAME` environment variable to point to your organisation in snyk UI.
+If your organization is not OpenShift, you can optionally override the `ORG_NAME` environment variable to point to your organization in snyk UI.